Boytobeaman/chinacrates.com/wp-content/plugins/woocommerce/readme.txt

 = Minimum Requirements =

-* WordPress 3.8 or greater
-* PHP version 5.2.4 or greater
+* PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
-* MySQL version 5.0 or greater
+* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

-* Some payment gateways require fsockopen support (for IPN access)
+Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/) for a detailed list of server requirements.

 = Automatic installation =